Sable/matmachjs/spec/memory_representation.md

 - At run-time, you would simply generate the code to generate the array/string/struct/cel array etc, this would obviously have a cost in execution but it would be a little simpler.

 It will likely be at compile time.
+# API so far

+## Printing
+- printString
+- printError
+- printDouble

+# Errors

+    throwError: (param $error i32))-> Trap

+Errors:
+- 0: "Allocating larger memory than expected"
+- 1: "Negative length is not allowed in this context"
+- 2: "Index out-of-bounds"